The hyper-scaled NLP bound for maximum-entropy remote sampling: Outlook

 \section{Outlook}

-We introduced diagonal scaling for $\MERSP$, and we saw that it can yield significant improvements in upper bounds.
-In the future, we plan to implement this technique efficiently within B\&B. Additionally, we have considered only diagonal scaling using the same $\Psi$ for both matrices in order to maintain convexity of the \ref{nlp_bound} bound.
-We plan to investigate the use of different diagonal scalings and develop strategies for preserving convexity in such a setting.
+We have considered only g-scaling using the same $\Phi$ for both matrices in order to maintain convexity of the \ref{hNLP} bound.
+We plan to investigate the use of different g-scalings and develop strategies for preserving convexity in such a setting.

-Another direction is to apply different upper-bounding techniques to each of the two terms in the $\MERSP$ objective $\ldet C[S,S] - \ldet C_T[S,S]$, similar in spirit to \cite{Mixing}.
-While there are several $\MESP$-based upper bounds available for the term $\ldet C[S,S]$, there are not so many ones that apply to $- \ldet C_T[S,S]$, because of the negative sign (exceptionally e.g., a spectral bound can easily be constructed), so this is a challenging direction to explore.

 It is natural to try to extend other convex-programming bounds from \ref{MESP} to \ref{MERSP}, namely the ``linx'', ``BQP'' and ``factorization'' bounds.
-For the ``NLP bound'' approach which was the point of departure for what we presented, \cite{AFLW_Remote} exploited the fact that $C[N,N]\succeq C_T[N,N]$, and so $C[N,N]^{-1} \preceq C_T[N,N]^{-1}$.
+For the complementary NLP bound, which was the point of departure for what we presented, \citep*{AFLW_Remote} exploited the fact that $C[N,N]\succeq C_T[N,N]$, and so $C[N,N]^{-1} \preceq C_T[N,N]^{-1}$.
 This led to a convex-programming bound based on a complementary formulation, a shortcoming of which is that it only applies when the covariance matrix $C$ is positive definite --- we partially overcame that restriction.
 Following a similar approach with the linx bound and the BQP bound does not seem to lead to convex relaxations, and trying to follow such an approach with the factorization bound looks to be very difficult to analyze.
-So we leave work in such directions for the future.
+So we leave this direction for future work.

 {\bf Acknowledgments.} M. Fampa was supported in part by CNPq grant 307167/2022-4.
 J. Lee was supported in part by AFOSR grant FA9550-22-1-0172.
+G. Ponte would like to thank Wendel Melo for helpful conversations on B\&B implementation issues.